jarmoza/twic_close_reading/README.md

   **Topic Words ordered by Composite Rank**

-  On the right is a list of all of the words in the text ordered by the composite rank explained above.
-(Multiple instances of words are included and are given the same rank.)
+  On the right is a list of all of the words in the text ordered by the composite rank (see the description just above this section).
+Multiple instances of words are included and are given the same rank.
+Listed next to each word in parentheses are their document-topic rank and topic-word rank.
 These topic words also highlight upon mouseover in the same way they do for the text.
-Mousing over these words will also highlight corresponding words from this topic in the text.
+Mousing over the words will also highlight corresponding words from this topic in the text on the left.
 Scrolling down will reveal more of this list.
-Listed next to each word in parentheses are their document-topic rank and topic-word rank.

 <a name="how_to_use">